 Lets see how to use this to do fewer dishes: Decide you don’t want to do dishes anymore and switch to plastic (at least for really mess stuff).
 Decide that you don’t want to bake anymore.

 - Combine- Combine the task you dislike with something else you like.
 People often combine exercise with TV.
 Before they know it they’ve run another mile.
-Be sure that the tasks are compatible (e.g. no tv and washing dishes) and that you don’t multi-task.
+Be sure that the tasks are compatible (e.g. no tv and washing dishes because your eyes cant do both at the same time) and that you don’t multi-task.
 You need to give each task the appropriate attention.

 Do fewer dishes: Use dishes time as quality time with your partner.
 You are going to talk about your days (at least you should) and discuss future plans you may as well get something accomplished at the same time.
 He can even dry.